Holiday rentals in Portsmouth

 Elegant home, minutes from beach, free parking!

 Enjoy a stylish experience at this centrally-located apartment.
 Walk out of the front door to dozens of cafes, bars and restaurants in one direction and Southsea beach in the other.
 With a view of Southsea common and the sea close by, this flat is ideal for a seaside staycation.
-Parking is situated on the street outside and covers a number of neighbouring streets in the KC zone.
+Parking is on-street and parking permits offered cover anumber of neighbouring streets in the KC zone.
 Parking permits will be provided for the duration of your stay, these allow free on-street parking.

 Guest house in Portsmouth